 How Do People Know They Have Depression?

-Usually, it’s pretty easy to tell when people have substance abuse problems.
+Usually, it’s pretty easy to tell when people have substance use problems.
 However, many people don’t know how to recognize depression.
 After all, it’s common for people to feel sadness from time to time.
 So, when does feeling sad turn into depression?

 The DSM-5 is a manual that doctors use to diagnose mental disorders such as depression.
 According to the manual, people have to exhibit five or more depression symptoms over the course of a two-week span.
 Some of these symptoms include: